 - Check your stump daily: Look for redness, blisters, or swelling.
 If you see any of these changes, stop using your prosthesis and contact your healthcare provider right away.
 Stop using the prosthesis and tell your healthcare provider if it causes pain.

 - Clean inside the socket daily: You may use a damp soapy cloth to remove sweat and dirt, then a clean damp cloth to remove the soap.
 Dry the socket well with a dry cloth.

 - Wear your prosthesis as directed: You may need to wear your prosthesis all the time during the first few months after you get it.

-- See your caregiver regularly: Go to follow-up visits with your caregiver so he can check your progress.
+- See your healthcare provider regularly: Go to follow-up visits with your healthcare provider so he can check your progress.
 Your prosthesis may need to be adjusted several times before it fits well.
-Tell your caregiver if you have problems with how it fits.
+Tell your healthcare provider if you have problems with how it fits.
 Never try to fix or adjust your prosthesis on your own.

 What are the risks of a lower limb prosthesis?

 A poor fit may cause extra stress or pressure on your stump or your other leg.
 The increased pressure can lead to pain and skin problems.
 Skin problems that are not treated can become infected.
 Over time, there is a risk that you could need another amputation.

 Knoxville, , TN 37915

 - You have problems using your prosthesis, such as trouble moving, walking, or running.